Shannon Reed: Casting

-Actress Isla Fisher was nineteen when she joined the cast of Home and Away in 1994, shortly after finishing the role of Robyn Devereaux on Paradise Beach.
+Actress Isla Fisher was eighteen when she joined the cast of Home and Away in 1994, shortly after finishing the role of Robyn Devereaux on Paradise Beach.
 Fisher was cast alongside Shane Ammann in the respective roles of Shannon and Curtis Reed.

 In an interview with Rachel Browne of The Sun-Herald, Fisher spoke of her success and experiences on the show.
 "I would be stupid to let it go to my head because it could all end tomorrow and I would just fade back into obscurity."
 She added: "I like working on Home And Away but it's a heavy workload so I get stressed out a lot, We work about 15 hours a day, including the time it takes to learn lines.
 "I know a lot of people work those sort of hours but I think we really feel it because most of us are young and fairly inexperienced.
 I don't have a life, really.
 What you see on the screen is what I do.
 But I am very grateful because it is good experience.
 It's like an apprenticeship but we do it in front of 20 million people so all our mistakes are up for the world to see."